Metacognition in Secondary Schools: Exam-Ready StrategiesSecondary learners compare strategy choices before revising a task with teacher guidance.

 4. Reflect: "When did I overestimate?
 Why?"

-Repeated over a unit, learners recalibrate.
-They learn that fluency (doing practiced problems) feels like understanding but doesn't guarantee transfer.
-Genuine understanding feels harder initially (novel problems require thinking).
+When this happens across a unit, learners recalibrate.
+They learn that fluency (doing practised problems) can feel like understanding.
+But it doesn't guarantee transfer.
+Genuine understanding feels harder at first (novel problems require thinking).

 2. Self-Explanation During Problem-Solving